Code-Institute-Submissions/Saranyajothy-danceschool/README.md

 ## Contact
 - The Contact page has a background picture of an anklet band worn during dance performance.
 - The Contact page has a form where a user can submit their details and write a query.
-- When a user submits a form, it will be acknowledged by message and a Thank you note.
-There will also be a link to return back to the website.
 - add dumbform for the form submission